Fortescue (company): Infrastructure

-The company has built a mine, a 260 km private railway and a new port at Point Anderson (aka Herb Elliot Port) near Port Hedland.
+The company has built a mine, a private railway and a new port at Point Anderson (also known as Herb Elliot Port) near Port Hedland.
 The Fortescue rail line has a flyover over the Mount Newman railway, and a crossing of the BHP Billiton railway.
 The "first ore on ship" on the line occurred in May 2008, three-and-a-half years after construction started.

-The railway's 240-wagon iron ore trains are amongst the heaviest trains in the world.
+The railway's 240-wagon iron ore trains are among the heaviest trains in the world.
 The (standard-gauge) heavy-haul railway is used by 35200 t trains up to 2.5 km long carrying 29000 t of ore at a 40 t axle load (the weight of the two 4000 hp engines is extra).
 The railway is available to other miners for a fee.
 Atlas Exports has signed a commercial agreement to use the line and port.

-The railway parallels another iron ore railway, the BHP Billiton railway, for over 100 km.
+The railway parallels another iron ore railway, the BHP Billiton railway, for more than 100 km.
 Fortescue had sought access to use this line, but BHP declined.

-The FMG railway uses the up-to-date electronically controlled pneumatic brakes for all its rolling stock.
+The FMG railway uses contemporary technology, electronically controlled pneumatic brakes, for all its rolling stock.